HowarthTom/Data-Collection/README.md

     stdin_open: true
 ```

-* Lastly, a CI/CD pipeline was created, which automatically pushes updates to dockerhub whenever a git push is made to the main repository, ensuring the docker image is up to date.
+* Lastly, a CI/CD pipeline was created, which automatically pushes updates to Dockerhub whenever a git push is made to the main repository, ensuring the docker image is up to date.

 ```yml
 name: CI/CD Pipeline